Cynefin framework: Name

+In 2021, the Welsh government introduced the original Welsh concept of Cynefin as a core principle in the school curriculum.
+In this context Cynefin extends beyond a physical or geographical place and includes historic, cultural and social dimensions that have shaped and continue to shape the community which inhabits a place.
+The concept is intended to "help pupils explore, make connections and develop understanding of themselves within a modern, diverse and inclusive society.
+This cynefin is not simply local but provides a foundation for a national and international citizenship’’.

 History

 Snowden, then of IBM Global Services, began work on a Cynefin model in 1999 to help manage intellectual capital within the company.
 He continued developing it as European director of IBM's Institute of Knowledge Management, and later as founder and director of the IBM Cynefin Centre for Organizational Complexity, established in 2002.
 Cynthia Kurtz, an IBM researcher, and Snowden described the framework in detail the following year in a paper, "The new dynamics of strategy: Sense-making in a complex and complicated world", published in IBM Systems Journal.

+The domain names have changed over the years.
+Kurtz & Snowden (2003) called them known, knowable, complex, and chaotic.
+Snowden & Boone (2007) changed known and knowable to simple and complicated.
+From 2014 Snowden used obvious in place of simple, and as of 2015 is using the term clear.

 The Cynefin Centre—a network of members and partners from industry, government and academia—began operating independently of IBM in 2004.
 In 2007 Snowden and Mary E. Boone described the Cynefin framework in the Harvard Business Review.
 Their paper, "A Leader's Framework for Decision Making", won them an "Outstanding Practitioner-Oriented Publication in OB" award from the Academy of Management's Organizational Behavior division.